paulmrest/Lab08-Collections/README.md

 ### Change Log

 #### 2020-07-15
 - Complete implementation of program and test.
-23:13
+23:13 PDT

 ------------------------------
 For more information on Markdown: https://www.markdownguide.org/cheat-sheet